 The University for the Creative Arts (UCA) is inviting speakers to submit their proposals for an animation symposium to be held early next year, to celebrate the golden jubilee of UCA’s animation course, which was established fifty years ago by Oscar-winning animator, Bob Godfrey.

-The symposium, Cartoon Animation: Satire and Subversion, will also coincide with the re-launch of the UCA Animation Research Centre, and will be accompanied by an exhibition of items from Godfrey’s archive, which is held at UCA.
+The symposium, Cartoon Animation: Satire and Subversion, will be held on Monday 17 February at UCA Farnham, it will coincide with the re-launch of the UCA Animation Research Centre, and also be accompanied by an exhibition of items from Godfrey’s archive.

 Bob Godfrey sets up his own studio in 1960's Soho.
 Image courtesy of the Bob Godfrey Collection, UCA Archive

 Guardian cartoonist Steve Bell and Dr Sharon Lockyer, Director of the Centre for Comedy Studies Research, Brunel University will be the keynote speakers.

 Established in 1969, the Animation course at UCA was the first Higher Education animation course in the UK.
 As well as his work in teaching, Godfrey served as mentor and employer to many budding animators and is revered as an iconic figure in British animation.
 Although popularly known for his children’s TV series, such as Roobarb and The Do-It-Yourself Animation Show, Godfrey also created a number of more experimental and adult works that drew upon traditions of British satire, DADA and Situationism.